Skip to Main Content

 Artist rendering of a bathroom scale with needle pointing between words "shame" and "dignity"

-A University of Pennsylvania study of 600 doctors found that half see their obese patients as awkward, unattractive and noncompliant.
-A third also see them as undisciplined and lazy.
-As a result, doctors spend less time with their obese patients, communicate with them less, and are less likely to refer them for diagnostic tests.
-I Am Fat.
+A study of 600 doctors found that half see their obese patients as awkward, unattractive and noncompliant.
+A third see them as undisciplined and lazy.
+Doctors spend less time with their obese patients, communicate with them less, and are less likely to refer them for diagnostic tests.
+Read I Am Fat.
 I Still Deserve Good Medical Care.

 Photo montage of women with facial hair